Mkobimbo/javascript-algorithms/README.md

 # javascript-algorithms
-a repository of popular interview javascript algorithms
+a repository of popular math, recursion and interview algorithms in javascript